strimzi/strimzi.github.io/_posts/2024-06-06-strimzicon2024-roundup.md

 _Speaker: Colt McNealy @ LittleHorse_

-The "LH Cloud Enterprise" product uses Strimzi CRD's to enable partial multi-tenancy, in which multiple applications (in their case LittleHorse clusters) share a single Kafka cluster.
+The "LH Cloud Enterprise" product uses Strimzi CRDs to enable partial multi-tenancy, in which multiple applications (in their case LittleHorse clusters) share a single Kafka cluster.
-In this session Colt covered how the KafkaTopic CRD simplifies the provisioning of new LH Clusters, how they use the KafkaUser CRD to enable tenant isolation, and how they use the KafkaRebalance CRD to take advantage of Cruise Control.
+In this session Colt covered how the `KafkaTopic` CRD simplifies the provisioning of new LH Clusters, how they use the `KafkaUser` CRD to enable tenant isolation, and how they use the `KafkaRebalance` CRD to take advantage of Cruise Control.

 ##### How to survive managing Strimzi in an enterprise ([Recording][axual-pres]/[Slides][axual-slides])